xdCraze/BKC-Updated/readme.md

-﻿# PixelGun3D Internal Utility Modification
+﻿# BKC Updated
-(official version)
+(forked version)
-`by hiderikzki and stanuwu`
+`original by hiderikzki and stanuwu`

 > LTS Mode: Offsets will be updated but broken features will not be fixed.

 > Issues on GitHub are only for bugs!
 If you need support or want to give suggestions please join the discord!
 Issues not related to the code will be closed!

+## READ ME!
+- This Program is no longer being updated by the original creators.
+- I will **NOT** constantly be updating this, I only did it because I was bored.
+- If you want a cheat that stays updated, use [Moonlight]([https://discord.gg/EWWyBS3QdY](https://discord.gg/XSG3KGUstz))

 ## Warning!
 - This Program is FREE SOFTWARE.